Informing the Candidate

 - The Department Chair nominates a review committee for the Dean's approval.

-Review committees must include at least one member from outside the primary reviewing unit, appointed by the Dean of the school where the dossier will be reviewed. *The arms-length evaluator rules also apply to review committee members
+- Review committees must include at least one member from outside the primary reviewing unit, appointed by the Dean of the school where the dossier will be reviewed.

 - Chairs should not serve on review committees.
 However, in small departments where the review committee comprises all department members entitled to vote, the Chair should be present for all discussions so that the Chair's letter to the Dean is fully informed by the committee discussions, which also double as departmental discussions.